cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 to a ``prereq`` on the requesting compiler/MPI module) depends on whether one is using a 3.x or 4.x version of Environment Modules.
-Due to this, we provide two modulefile trees, one for 3.x and one for 4.x; they are basicaly identical except for that matter.
+Due to this, we provide two modulefile trees, one for 3.x and one for 4.x; they are basically identical except for that matter.
 This leads to slightly different instructions on how to use the examples, depending on which version of Environment Modules is being used, namely: